majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![Kebab and Chicken](/assets/img/article_imgs/turkey-roadtrip/7-mountain-caves.jpg)

-We finally arrive in the Kapadokya region.
+We finally arrive in the Kapadokya region in the town of Ucisar.

 While many people assume Kapadokya is a city, it's actually more of a region comprised of valleys and small towns you can drive through.

+Uçhisar Castle.

 ![Uçhisar Castle](/assets/img/article_imgs/turkey-roadtrip/8-kapadokya.jpg)